openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 For those new to Rails, the following tutorial will help get you up to speed with configuring a [Rails environment](http://guides.rubyonrails.org/getting_started.html).

 Another way to make it work locally would be using Docker.
 See the [Docker setup guide](docker/README.md).
-You will need to setup git and others aditional steps.

 ### Get it running